 - Two or Three Recommendations (depending on your program of interest): Ask individuals, preferably instructors or supervisors who can attest to your past scholastic performance and capacity for graduate work, to complete the on-line Recommendation Form.
 Reference letters submitted on your behalf must be written on official letterhead and signed in order to be accepted.
 They must be sent to the graduate admissions office electronically through the application system.

 - GRE (Graduate Record Examination) is required if you do not have a Master's degree for the following programs:

 - Nursing (The Graduate Record Examination (GRE) is not being considered at this time)

 - Speech Language Pathology

-- School of Education Programs (GRE not required for Counselor Education)
+- School of Education Programs (GRE not required for Counselor Education or Organizational Leadership)